 Biography:

 Saiers’ artistic resume includes a six-month solo exhibition at Alcatraz Prison and a one-year solo show at Harvard's Leverett House.
 His artwork has also been displayed in several New York City galleries including the Edwardian Room at the Plaza Hotel.
-In 2018, he installed a 9-foot inflatable rat featuring Bitcoin themes and code outside the Federal Reserve in New York City.
+In 2018, he installed a 9-foot inflatable rat featuring Bitcoin themes and code outside the Federal Reserve in New York City and it returned when Bitcoin hit 100,000.
+It was made an appearance at Jekyll Island.
+Other guerilla installations were placed at the MOMA, SEC, Walls Street’s Charging Bull, and The Met..
 Previously, he ran a proprietary trading group at Deutsche Bank and later served as the Chief Investment Officer of a global derivatives-based hedge fund Saiers Capital (Alphabet).
 In 2011 his firm won the HFM Week award for top relative value hedge fund.
 Before working in finance, he completed his Ph.D. in mathematics in just one year at the age of 23 form University of Virgina.

 Artistic philosophy: